SIDN/NTPinfo/README.md

 ---

-2. **Install and prepare PostreSQL database**
+2. **Install and prepare PostgreSQL database**

-Make sure you have PostgreSQL installed and create an empty database.
-We recommend to name it something like "measurements".
-You will use the name of your database in DB_NAME later.
-You need to create an empty database called "measurements" in PostgreSQL.
-Do not worry about the tables, everything is handled when you run the server.
+  1. Go to: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads and select the version of PostgreSQL you want to install.
+  2. Go to download file location
+      Double click the .exe file
+      Follow through the installation process and keep track of: where you installed it,
+        the superuser (usually postgres),
+        the port (usually 5432),
+        the password (you should remember this one)
+  3. pgAdmin should automatically be installed, so accept to install it when prompted.
+  4. Restart your computer.
+  5. pgAdmin should be in your system if you followed the installation correctly.
+Open it, click on Server and put in your password if necessary.
+  6. Right click on Databases, click "Create" and create an empty database, preferably named "measurements".
+Tables will be handled once you run the back-end server, so do not worry about them right now.

 ---
 3. **Create a `.env` file** in the `root` directory with your accounts credentials in the following format:

     ```dotenv
+    #needed for back-end (server)
-    DB_NAME={db_name} # the database that you want to use from PostgreSQL
+    DB_NAME={db_name} # the database that you want to use from PostgreSQL, preferably named "measurements"
     DB_USER=postgres
     DB_PASSWORD=postgres
     DB_HOST=localhost (or "db" if you run the project with docker)